isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 The traveller must follow local COVID-19 prevention and control measures for the duration of his/her stay in Malaysia, including downloading the MySejahtera contact tracing apps as required by the Malaysian authorities.

-The host company or government agency will supervise the itinerary of and provide private transport for the traveller for up to 14 days of the traveller’s stay in Malaysia.
+The host company or government agency will ensure that the itinerary is adhered to, and provide private transport for the traveller for up to 14 days of the traveller’s stay in Malaysia.
+The traveller is not allowed to use public transportation, taxis, or ride-hailing services.

 The traveller can only commute between his/her residence and the workplace via private hire cars/taxis or cohorted company transport (i.e., no public transport allowed).